gbhorwood/Gander/README.md

 gander_<domain of api>_<name of access key>.html
 ```

-This client will work only for the api in which it was generated.

-The client file can be hosted anywhere that has network access to your api.
-This includes opening it as a file in your browser.
+This client will work only for the api in which it was generated and can be hosted anywhere that has network access to your api.

 The client file will access your api using a unique access key.
 If you wish to revoke access to a client, you can do so by removing its api key (see 'Managing client keys').